federico-zen/Anet-A8-Plus-Marlin-2.0.x/README.md

 ◽ Linear Advance ❌ <br>
 </p>

-## Any Help or Changes are Welcome🔥💪
+## 💪Any Help or Changes are Welcome
 <p>
   If you want to help you need to: fork it , create your branch , push your branch and request to pull it !
 </p>